Mary Lou Fulton Teachers College: Programs

 Mary Lou Fulton Teachers College has two divisions: Teacher Preparation, and Educational Leadership and Innovation.
 The college emphasizes teacher education, community service and academic research.
 A full spectrum of degree programs include BAE, MEd, MA, MPE, EdD and PhD in fields such as early childhood education, elementary education, secondary education, special education, physical education, and educational administration and supervision.
 The college also offers advanced study and research in school leadership, curriculum and instruction, school and educational psychology, education policy, education technology, higher and post-secondary education.

 Strategic Initiatives

 The college focuses on four strategic initiatives: 1.
 Their educator prep program is an integral part of their Educator Workforce Initiative, which aims to redesign and prepare the education workforce to meet the needs of 21st-century learners.
 2. Community Design Labs that facilitate the collaborative design, prototyping and testing of solutions to touch education problems in schools.
 3. Contextual Model Implementation that works with strategic education, funding and policy partners to implement effective models of the most promising prototypes generated.
 4. Usable Knowledge Creation, which generates team-based, cross-disciplinary research that improves education.

-In fall 2014, Mary Lou Fulton Teachers College launched its Center for Advanced Studies in Global Education.
+In the fall 2014, Mary Lou Fulton Teachers College launched its Center for Advanced Studies in Global Education.

-Faculty

-Thirteen of Mary Lou Fulton Teachers College's faculty are fellows of the American Educational Research Association (AERA): Alfredo Artiles, Dale Rose Baker, Sasha Barab, David Berliner, Bryan McKinley Jones Brayboy, Michelene Chi, Gustavo Fischman, Eugene E. Garcia, James Paul Gee, Gene V. Glass, Steve Graham, Karen Harris, K. Tsianina Lomawaima, Joseph M. Ryan, Patrick W. Thompson, John W. Tippeconnic and Joseph Tobin.